lukasshannon/lukasshannon.github.io/README.md

 ## Deploying

+- Github Pages support is out-of-the-box.
+Simply create a repository named <username>.github.io and push the project folder.
+On the 'Settings' section of your repository, enable Github-Pages, and you're done.
+Github will automatically give you a subdomain, but in order to use another DNS, simply include the CNAME file in the repository root.
-- Depending on the deployment environment, all you need to usually do is to simply drop the `_site` folder on the corresponding web server root directory.
+- Otherwise, depending on the deployment environment, usually all you need to do is to drop the `_site` folder on your chosen web server's root directory.
 - [Check the Jekyll documentation for further details](https://jekyllrb.com/docs/github-pages/#deploying-jekyll-to-github-pages)
-- Note: Github Pages support is out-of-the-box.
-Simply create a repository named <username>.github.io and push the project folder; on the 'Settings' section of your repository, enable Github-Pages, and you're done.
-Github will automatically give you a subdomain, but in order to use another DNS, simply include the CNAME file in the repository root.

 ## Credits